Dragoon-Lab/LaitsV3/documentation/sessions.md

 * `autosave_table` stored student work on a problem.
-This table has columns for user name, section, problem name, time stamp, the graph xml (text format), and (optionally) the author name.
-It also has a flag for published versus custom problems.
-The author name is ignored for published problems.
+This table has columns for user name, section, problem name, time stamp, the graph xml (text format), and the author name (default, empty string).
+For published problems, the author name is an empty string.
+The primary key for the table should consist of:  section, user name, problem name, and author name.
+It is important that section is listed first.

 * `solutions` table stores solution graphs for custom problems.
-This table has columns for author name, section, problem name, and a "share" bit, a timestamp and the problem xml (text).
+This table has columns for author name, section, problem name, and a "share" bit (default zero), a timestamp and the problem xml (text).
+The primary key for the table should consist of: section, problem name, and author name.
+It is important that section is listed first.

     The share bit determines whether a custom problem can be viewed -- in either author or student mode -- by other members of a section.